Satisfactory Academic Progress

 Handwritten appeal letters or incomplete forms will not be accepted.

-The deadline for appealing SAP suspension for the current Spring semester ended January 27, 2014.
+The deadline for appealing SAP suspension for the Fall 2014 semester is August 31, 2014.

 Students should be prepared to seek other options if the appeal is not approved.
 It is important to point out that unless a student is academically dismissed by UMSL, a student denied financial aid generally may continue attending by funding their educational costs themselves.